bingoarun/foldersize/README.md

 # folmon
 WIP : A simple tool to monitor folder and sub-folder sizes over time.
-It is ideal for setting up in a remote server environment where you can't have any time-series DB or can't install any agents (or daemons) to monitor a particular folder, as the collection script in this tool uses cron and doesn't run anything in the background.
+It is ideal for setting up in a remote server environment where you can't have any time-series DB or can't install any agents (or daemons) to monitor a particular folder, as the collection script in this tool uses cron and doesn't run any long running processes in the background.

 ## Usage